Grand Theft Auto Advance: Plot

 While meeting with 8-Ball to tell him how his investigation ended, Mike is attacked by the Cartel, who mistakenly assumed that he had killed Cisco.
-Although Mike escapes the attack, 8-Ball is injured during the shootout and subsequently arrested by the police.
-After dealing with the Cartel's new leader, Mike learns that Courtney is after his money and meets with Asuka one final time to plan an ambush at Courtney's hideout.
-However, the yakuza fail to show up for the attack, leaving Mike to face Courtney on his own (in one of the instances, the yakuza will provide cover for Mike once he confronts King Courtney provided he gets into the hideout within the stipulated time).
-Mike fends off the waves of Yardie attacks and then gravely injures Courtney but before he can finish him off, the police raid Courtney's hideout, forcing Mike to make his escape.
-After evading the police, Mike goes to the airport and leaves Liberty City in Cisco's private plane.
-He reminisces his fallen friends and heads to Colombia to start a new life with his wealth.
+Although Mike escapes the ambush, 8-Ball is injured during the shootout and subsequently arrested by the police.
+After dealing with the Cartel's new leader, Mike learns that Courtney plans to kill him and steal his money, and meets with Asuka one final time to organize an attack on Courtney's hideout.
+Aided by the yakuza, Mike storms the hideout and fends off waves of Yardies before confronting and injuring Courtney.
+As the police arrive at the hideout, Mike is forced to escape before he can finish off Courtney.
+Evading the police, Mike heads to the airport and leaves Liberty City in Cisco's private jet.
+He reminisces about his fallen friends and heads to Colombia to start a new life with his wealth.